datashard/snapshot/README.md

 Simply pass `--env updateSnapshots=true` when running Cypress.

-> If you don't use the default fixture folder, you will also need to add `snapshotPath` to this module's config with the same path you use for `fixtureFolder`.

 ## Usage

-If properly added, usage of this plugin is rather simple, simply add `.snapshot()` to cypress functions that return valid JSON.
+If properly added, usage of this plugin is rather simple, just add `.snapshot()` to cypress functions that return valid JSON. (i.e. `cy.wrap`)

 ### Example
 ```js